San Mamés Stadium (2013): Special events and information

 The stadium hosted a MTV World Stage concert headlined by Berri Txarrak, Muse and Crystal Fighters on 3 November 2018, as part of the events related to the 2018 MTV Europe Music Awards being held in Bilbao.

 On 30 January 2019, San Mamés hosted a Copa de la Reina match between Athletic Bilbao and Atlético Madrid that beat the Spanish attendance record for a women's football match with 48,121 spectators.

 The neutralised start of stage 13 in the 2019 Vuelta a España included a lap of the pitch by the race director's car followed by the riders.
 Although a large crowd had gathered outside the stadium, the public were not allowed inside to view the event.
 Two cyclists (Edward Theuns and Pierre Latour) dismounted to mime taking a penalty.
 A similar event had preceded stage 5 of the 2017 Tour of the Basque Country.
+The Grand Départ (race start) of the 2023 Tour de France took place outside the stadium.

-UEFA Euro 2020
+UEFA Euro 2020 and 2025 UEFA Europa League Final

 On 19 September 2014, San Mamés was selected as one of the 13 venues to host matches at UEFA Euro 2020.
-It was to host three group stage matches and one Round of 16 match in the tournament.
+It was to host three group stage matches and one round of 16 match in the tournament.
 Spain would have played all their group matches at the stadium, the first time the national team played in the Basque Country for more than 50 years (the old San Mamés hosted six games between 1921 and 1967 and a single fixture was played in San Sebastián in 1923).
-However, ultimately San Mamés was replaced by Estadio de La Cartuja in Seville due to the COVID-19 pandemic in Spain, with infection rates higher in the Basque Country than in Andalusia at the time of making final arrangements for the tournament in April 2021.
+However, ultimately San Mamés was replaced by La Cartuja in Seville due to the COVID-19 pandemic in Spain, with infection rates higher in the Basque Country than in Andalusia at the time of making final arrangements for the tournament in April 2021.

-On 16 July 2021, the UEFA Executive Committee announced that due to the withdrawal of hosting rights for Euro 2020, San Mamés was given hosting rights for the 2024 UEFA Women's Champions League Final and the 2025 UEFA Europa League Final.
+On 16 July 2021, the UEFA Executive Committee announced that due to the withdrawal of hosting rights for Euro 2020, San Mamés was given hosting rights for the 2024 UEFA Women's Champions League final and the 2025 UEFA Europa League final.
 This was part of a settlement agreement by UEFA to recognise the efforts and financial investment made to host UEFA Euro 2020.

+The 2025 UEFA Europa League final was hosted at the stadium, which Tottenham Hotspur won, defeating Premier League rivals Manchester United 1-0.
+The only goal of the match was scored by Brennan Johnson.